Soffit sagging

 Frequently Asked Questions

-How do I know if my soffit needs to be repaired?
+How do I know if my soffit needs repair?

-For minor sagging, you may be able to secure the soffit back into place yourself.
-But for more extensive damage or if you're unsure of the cause, it's best to call a professional roofer.
+For minor sagging, a DIY fix may be possible, but for more serious issues, it's best to call in a professional roofer.

 Connect with certified professionals in your area